byu-cpe/ecen330/_other/simon.md

   * Milestone 1: Implement the *buttonHandler* state machine and *simonDisplay* code.
   * Milestone 2: Implement the *flashSequence* state machine and *globals* code.
   * Milestone 3: Implement the *verifySequence* state machine.
-  * Milestone 4: Implement the top-level *simonControl* state machine so that you implement a Simon game with the the same behavior as shown in the demo video for the Simon game.
+  * Milestone 4: Implement the top-level *simonControl* state machine so that you implement a Simon game with the same behavior as shown in the demo video for the Simon game.

 Once again you are provided a *main.c* with code that can be uncommented to run the chosen milestone.
 Aside from uncommenting one of these lines, do not change *main.c*.